 Albers Equal Area Conic is a common projection for maps of the continental United States that has historically been used by the United States Geological Society (USGS).
-It is a conic projection with two standard parallels that intersect the earth, and it preserves area while slightly distorting shape.
-An Albers Equal Area Conic projection commonly used for maps of North America is EPSG:102008.
+It was developed by Heinrich C. Albers in 1805.

-Lambert Conformal Conic is another conic projection commonly used for the continental United States.
+The Lambert Conformal Conic is another conic projection commonly used for the continental United States.
 While it distorts area, it preserves shapes better, and since it preserves angles (conformal) it is commonly used for aeronautical charts since a straight line on the map approximates the shortest-path great-circle distance between two points.
-A Lambert Conformal Conic projection commonly used for US maps with Texas in the center is EPSG:3082.
+It was first developed an published by Swiss cartographer Johann Heinrich Lambert in 1772.

 While projections for world or country maps are primarily focused on presentation or navigation, projections at the local level are more important for the ability to accurately find specific locations and measure distances, such as when surveying property lines or engaging in military activity.

-The State Plane Coordinate System is a set of projections commonly used by local and regional governments.
-They are based on Lambert Conic or Transverse Mercator projections that are conformal and, therefore, can be conveniently used for calculating distance.
+The State Plane Coordinate System is a set of projections commonly used by local and state governments in the USA.

 Universal Transverse Mercator (UTM) is a coordinate system based on the Mercator projection and used as an alternative to latitude and longitude.
 It was devised by the US Army Corps of Engineeers in the 1940s to make land navigation easier and is still used as the basis for the military's Military Grid Reference System.